-In fact, the volume of crude oil shipped by rail in the United States grew more than 40-fold between 2008 and 2013.
+In fact, the volume of crude oil shipped by rail in the United States grew more than 50-fold between 2008 and 2014.
 Current trends point to even more oil-by-rail transport throughout the United States and Canada in the coming years.

 Oil trains are a threat to public safety, clean water and sensitive species — and they're as sure a path to climate disaster as oil pipelines, fracking and offshore drilling.
-Despite a recent series of catastrophic derailments, including a fiery train wreck that occurred at Lac-Mégantic, Quebec, in July 2013 — killing 47 people and burning up a large proportion of the small town’s business district — oil trains continue to roll out of the northern plains and western Canada, laden with cargoes dangerous to our personal, community and environmental health.
+Despite a recent series of catastrophic derailments, oil trains continue to roll out of the northern plains and western Canada, laden with cargoes dangerous to our personal, community and environmental health.
 Only public outcry is beginning to compel greater governmental attention to the threat of oil trains and vastly greater amounts of crude oil being moved around our country.

 Oil trains have been appearing with ever-greater frequency on tracks and at rail terminals all around the country, usually without public notification, public involvement or even government review.
 They most often go right through the centers of towns and cities, communities as big as Albany, Minneapolis and Seattle.
 They also parallel important waterways and other sources of drinking water, such as Lake Champlain and the Hudson and Columbia rivers.
 They supply East and West coast refineries, and after they reach their coastal destinations, the crude they carry may then be loaded on barges or tanker vessels — endangering estuaries, bays and other coastal environments.